 Siouxsie is a microbiologist, science communicator, blogger, podcaster, artist and curator, and frequently discusses science on radio and TV.
 Her many awards include the 2013 Prime Minister’s Science Media Communication Prize.

-Siouxsie has now been named one of three finalists in the Kiwibank New Zealander of the Year Awards, to be announced on February 22 (see nzawards.org).
-She says she’s humbled by the nomination, and sees it as a sign of the value that the judging panel places on science.
+Siouxsie was named one of three finalists in the Kiwibank New Zealander of the Year Awards, which were announced on February 22.
+She says she was humbled by the nomination, and saw it as a sign of the value that the judging panel places on science.

 In her day job, Siouxsie is head of the Bioluminescent Superbugs Lab at the University of Auckland.
 She and her team make bacteria glow in the dark, so it’s easier to find out whether new drugs kill them or not.

 Last year, she wrote a book – in six weeks, on her summer holiday – about the growing threat of antibiotic-resistant superbugs to New Zealand.

 In Antibiotic Resistance: The End of Modern Medicine?, Siouxsie suggests that:

 Unless we stop using antibiotics unnecessarily and invest rapidly in the search for new anti-microbial agents, we may return to a pre-antibiotic era when a simple stubbed toe could mean amputation or death.